-Gregg Museum of Art & Design is NC State’s collecting museum and in Spring 2017 will occupy one of the newest buildings on campus.
+Gregg Museum of Art & Design is NC State’s collecting museum and in Fall 2017 will occupy one of the newest buildings on campus.
 The Gregg Museum will be located at the former chancellor's residence at 1903 Hillsborough Street.
 During the construction, the Gregg Museum is temporarily sited at 516 Brickhaven Drive (near J.C.
 Raulston Arboretum) and its exhibitions are presented in a variety of other venues on campus and in the surrounding community.

 The Gregg Museum houses more than 32,000 examples of contemporary and historical ceramics and textiles, glass, furniture, photography, paintings and sculptures, ethnographic, folk and outsider art, and works on paper from every continent.
 These holdings augment an ongoing series of changing exhibitions, support university curricula across a wide range of course subjects, and enable direct research with significant objects.
 The Gregg's collection, exhibitions, publications and programming provide the NC State community and the public with unique access to work in all these media.